What is Myalgic Encephalomyelitis/Chronic Fatigue Syndrome?

 In the past, a diagnosis of ME/CFS was made by first excluding all other possible conditions.
 However, the 2015 National Academy of Medicine report established ME/CFS as a positive diagnosis that can coexist with other conditions, including those in the differential diagnosis.
-Recognizing comorbid conditions early and treating them appropriately may improve the patient’s health, function, and quality of life.
-Commonly comorbid conditions include:
+Recognizing comorbid conditions early, and treating them appropriately, may improve the patient’s health, function, and quality of life.

 ME/CFS in Children and Adolescents

-ME/CFS is often thought of as an adult disease, but children (both adolescents and younger children) can also get ME/CFS.
+ME/CFS is often thought of as an adult disease, but children (both adolescents and younger children) are diagnosed with ME/CFS.